Practitioner-scholar. In service of learners across borders.

 Holographic learning & the internationalization of higher education.

-Born in the heart of Africa — in the Congo, where the continent runs deepest — raised across South Africa, Rwanda, and Kenya, and educated at four institutions across the United States.
+Born in Kinshasa, Democratic Republic of the Congo, in 1989 — raised across South Africa, Rwanda, and Kenya, and educated at four institutions across the United States.
 My life has never stayed still, and every chapter has added something essential to who I am as a leader, a scholar, and a person.

 "Geography should never be destiny.
 Transformative learning must be a universal possibility."